RADIATION PROTECTION ADVISER SERVICES

 Salient points are:

-There must be a formal prior risk assessment of all uses of ionising radiation – this is seen as a key element of the Regulations;
+There must be a formal radiation risk assessment of all uses of ionising radiation – this is seen as a key element of the Regulations;

 Employers must ensure that employees radiation doses are as low as reasonably practicable, and in any case within certain dose limits;